toladata/TolaActivity/test/js/README.md

 section, "Manual installation and testing".

-== For the impatient: The Big Green Button©h
+== For the impatient: The Big Green Button©

 If you just want to run the tests, have a functional development system, and have `git` `node` and `npm` installed, the following sequence of commands should work for you.

+Edit `config.json` and change the _username_, _password_, and _baseurl_
+values to suit your needs.
+In particular:
+- _username_ and _password_ correspond to your MercyCorps SSO login
+- _baseurl_ points to the home page of the TolaActivity instance you are testing
+- Under **no** circumstances should this suite be run against the production TolaActivity server.
+It will create loads of bad data.

 ```
 git clone https://github.com/mercycorps.org/TolaActivity.git